JOKeRiino/Route84/README.md

 # littlegasstation

+An unsophisticated DEMO of the kaboom.js library.
-A HTML and JavaScript based Gas Station Tycoon Game
+Base for a Gas Station Tycoon Game.

+Working Day-Night-Cycle and clock
+Working CarSpawn
+Working Refuling (percentage based) and billing